IQSS/dataverse/doc/sphinx-guides/source/style/patterns.rst

 Forms
 =====

-Forms can take many forms across the site, but we try to style them consistently.
+Forms fulfill various different functions across the site, but we try to style them consistently.
 We use the `.form-horizontal` layout, which uses `.form-group` to create a grid of rows for the labels and inputs.

 * Horizontal
 * Labels